hsmallbone/hpc-socks/README.md

 Run your SLURM script and run ssh_generator.sh on the **login node**.
 This could be done within your SLURM script as long as you SSH to the login node.

+Connect to the application port on your computer via localhost